Cross-modal RAG: Sub-dimensional Text-to-Image Retrieval-Augmented Generation: Experiments

 \subsection{Experiment Setup}

-\textbf{Baselines and Evaluation Metrics} We compare our proposed method with several baselines on text-to-image retrieval and text-to-image generation. \begin{itemize}[leftmargin=*,labelsep=0.5em] \item Text-to-Image Retrieval Baselines: CLIP(ViT-L/14)~\cite{radford2021learning} is a widely adopted dual-encoder model pretrained on large-scale image-text pairs and remains the most commonly used baseline for T2I retrieval.
-SigLIP(ViT-SO400M/14@384)~\cite{zhai2023sigmoid} improves retrieval precision over CLIP by replacing the contrastive loss with a sigmoid-based loss.
-ViLLA~\cite{varma2023villa} is a large-scale vision-language pretraining model with multi-granularity objectives.
-GRACE (Structured ID)~\cite{li2024generative} is a recent generative cross-modal retrieval model.
-IRGen~\cite{zhang2024irgen} is a transformer-based image-text retriever.
-We report GRACE and IRGen results as cited from~\cite{qutiger}.
-GILL~\cite{koh2023generating} is a unified framework that combines generation and retrieval. \item Text-to-Image Generation Baselines: SDXL~\cite{podell2023sdxl} is a widely used high-quality T2I diffusion model.
-LaVIT~\cite{jin2023unified} is a vision-language model that supports T2I generation.
-RDM~\cite{blattmann2022retrieval} is a representative retrieval-augmented diffusion model.
-UniRAG~\cite{sharifymoghaddam2024unirag} is a recent retrieval-augmented vision-language model.
-GILL~\cite{koh2023generating} can perform both T2I-R and T2I-G. \end{itemize}
+\textbf{Baselines and Evaluation Metrics} We compare our proposed method with several baselines on text-to-image retrieval and text-to-image generation. \begin{itemize}[leftmargin=*,labelsep=0.5em] \item Text-to-Image Retrieval Baselines: CLIP (ViT-L/14)~\citep{radford2021learning} is a dual-encoder model pretrained on large-scale image-text pairs and remains the most widely adopted baseline for T2I retrieval.
+SigLIP (ViT-SO400M/14@384)~\citep{zhai2023sigmoid} improves retrieval precision over CLIP by replacing the contrastive loss with a sigmoid-based loss.
+ViLLA~\citep{varma2023villa} is a large-scale vision-language pretraining model with multi-granularity objectives.
+BLIP-2 is an efficient vision-language model~\citep{li2023blip}.
+We report BLIP-2 results as cited from~\citep{ge2023making}.
+GILL~\citep{koh2023generating} is a unified framework that combines retrieval and generation. \item Text-to-Image Generation Baselines: SDXL~\citep{podell2023sdxl} is a widely used high-quality T2I diffusion model.
+FLUX.1-dev~\citep{blackforestlabs2024flux} is a T2I DiT-based model with high-fidelity outputs.
+LaVIT~\citep{jin2023unified} is a vision-language model that supports T2I generation.
+RDM~\citep{blattmann2022retrieval} is a representative retrieval-augmented diffusion model.
+UniRAG~\citep{sharifymoghaddam2024unirag} is a recent retrieval-augmented vision-language model.
+GILL~\citep{koh2023generating} can perform both T2I-R and T2I-G. We use gpt-image-1~\citep{openai2025gpt4oimage} and gemini-2.0-flash~\citep{google2025gemini2flash} as our MLLM backbones, and compare them against their MLLM baselines without retrieval. \end{itemize}

 For T2I-R, we adopt the standard retrieval metric Recall at K(R@K, K=1, 5, and 10).
-For T2I-G, we evaluate the quality of generated images by computing the average pairwise cosine similarity of generated and ground-truth images with CLIP(ViT-L/14)~\cite{radford2021learning}, DINOv2(ViT-L/14)~\cite{stein2023exposing}, and SigLIP(ViT-SO400M/14@384)~\cite{zhai2023sigmoid} embeddings.
-We also employ style loss~\cite{gatys2015neural} to assess the artistic style transfer in the WikiArt dataset~\cite{asahi417_wikiart_all}.
+For T2I-G, we evaluate the quality of generated images by computing the average pairwise cosine similarity of generated and ground-truth images with CLIP(ViT-L/14)~\citep{radford2021learning}, DINOv2(ViT-L/14)~\citep{stein2023exposing}, and SigLIP(ViT-SO400M/14@384)~\citep{zhai2023sigmoid} embeddings.
+We also employ style loss~\citep{gatys2015neural} to assess artistic style transfer in WikiArt~\citep{asahi417_wikiart_all}.